 There are many ways to fund your education.
 The application process, deadlines, and special requirements vary with each funding source.
-We recommend that all students apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
-Grants, loans, work study, graduate employment (GE), and some scholarships are available.
+We recommend that all domestic students apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
+Grants, loans, work study, graduate employment (GE) positions, and several scholarships are also available.

 To help graduate students in the studio disciplines plan for the costs of their master's or doctoral programs, the College of Design provides a tuition guarantee.
 Resident and nonresident graduate students majoring in architecture, interior architecture, landscape architecture, historic preservation, and art are eligible for the guarantee.

 The tuition rates guaranteed for each student are based on the tuition rates for fall term of the student's first full year in a qualifying program and the summer thereafter.
 As long as the student continues to make satisfactory progress toward on-time graduation, the student will not be expected to pay tuition higher than the student's guaranteed rates.

 - Architects Foundation Diversity Scholarships